softwaresaved/byte-sized-rse/episodes/14-running-debugging.md

 if you see this error it means that VSCode is not looking in the right place for Anaconda's installation.
 In this case, you may need to configure VSCode accordingly.

-VSCode has a sophisticated method to access it's inner functionality known as the Command Palette, which we'll use to address this.
-Activate the Command Paletter by pressing `Ctrl` + `Shift` + `P` simultaneously, then type `Terminal: Select Default Profile`.
+1. Activate the Command Palette, either by selecting `View` and `Command Palette` in the menu, or by pressing `Ctrl` + `Shift` + `P` simultaneously
+1. then type `Terminal: Select Default Profile`
-From the options, select `Command Prompt C:\WINDOWS\...`, and hopefully that should resolve the issue.
+1. From the options, select `Command Prompt C:\WINDOWS\...`

+Hopefully that should resolve the issue.

 :::::::::::::::::::::::::::::::::::::::::

-The pop-up window is known as the "Console", and essentially is a terminal, or command prompt, where the program is run.
+The pop-up window is known as the "Console" or "Terminal", and essentially is a terminal, or command prompt, where the program is run.
-You'll notice we can also type in commands here too.
+You'll notice that the directory where the console runs is the current VSCode project's workspace location, and that we can also type in commands here too.
 For example in Windows, you could type `dir`, on Mac or Linux you could type `ls` - to get a listing of files, for example.

-We can also close this terminal/console at any time, and start a new one by selecting `Terminal` from the menu and selecting `New Terminal`.
+We can also close this terminal/console at any time by selecting the `x` icon on the right, and start a new one by selecting `Terminal` from the menu and selecting `New Terminal`.
 So when we write and run our code, we have the option of never having to leave VSCode at all for most things.

 ## Debugging Code